Industrial Cooling Is Broken — Why “Cooling Jackets” and Traditional Heat Protocols Can’t Handle Today’s Extreme Temperatures

 The Problem With the “Classic” Cooling Gear Still Dominating Online Searches

+The most common products—ice jackets, evaporative cooling vests, and phase-change cooling packs—look clever on a product page but fail in real conditions.
 Ice jackets soak through and become dead weight long before a shift ends.
 Evaporative cooling vests collapse instantly in humidity, providing nothing more than a damp layer under PPE.
 Phase-change packs are just rebranded ice: they freeze, melt, warm up, and offer zero cooling for the back half of the day.

 These products dominate search results for “industrial cooling PPE” because they’re easy to manufacture and easy to market.
 But they’re not designed for modern extreme heat.